Colonia Nápoles: Description

-One of the original developments here in the late 1930s was Parque de la Lama, designed by Raúl Basurto, one of the principal architects of many of the new residential areas like Polanco, a section of Roma or Del Valle, Hipódromo and others.
+One of the original developments here in the late 1930s was Parque de la Lama, designed by Raúl Basurto, one of the principal architects of many of the new residential areas in Polanco, Colonia del Valle, Roma, Condesa and others.
 The neighborhood was one of the most important spots for new modern architects as Vladimir Kaspé or young Pedro Ramírez Vázquez new buildings.
 Also in a section of the neighborhoods, in the 1940s, the covenant required buyers to build single-family houses in a historic style called "Colonial California", (a Mexican term for the California style of Spanish Colonial Revival architecture).
 Many houses of this style can still be seen in Nápoles.
 Sample of the architecture in Mid-century modern style, is the house designed in 1946 for the recognized architect Vladimir Kaspé in the corner of the streets of Dakota and Nueva Jersey.
 La Nápoles and La del Valle are the most iconic mid-century neighborhoods in the city.
 More recently, contemporary apartment buildings have been built as infill, some by Javier Sánchez.

 The neighborhood has the Parque Alameda Nápoles (Alfonso Esparza Oteo), a 22593 sqm park.